De-institutionalisation

 it's members and can be shared with other communities.
 But what about

-the other communities that are involved?
-Do they have the same feelings
+the other communities that may be involved?
+Do they have the same

 as the football community?